imapex/gbos_iox/README.md

 * **Pin 2 - Receive** connected to **RS232 Shifter Pin 2: Tx**
 * **Pin 3 - Transmit** connected to **RS232 Shifter Pin 3: Rx**
 * **Pin 7 - Ground** connected to **RS232 Shifter Pin 5: Ground**

+## Alerting Options

+Notifications and alerts of activity can be sent and recorded using Cisco Spark and/or Cisco Zeus.
+The recommendation is to leverage both alerting options to hightlight real-time (Spark) and historical (Zeus) within the demonstration.

+You'll need to have accounts with the services you plan to use.

+### Cisco Spark

+Visit [CiscoSpark.com](http://ciscospark.com) to register for an account.
+This takes only a few minutes to complete.

+### Cisco Zeus

+Visist [CiscoZeus.io](https://ciscozeus.io) to register for an account.
+This process can take a few days to complete.

 # Loading Demo Application